Personal tools

 Please refer to the following for more information:

-- Neurons in Neural Networks
+- Artificial Neurons (Perceptrons) in Neural Networks

 The word "neural" was inspired by the word "neuron", and we all know what a neuron is.
 It helps humans process information and generate output through the brain.
 This neuron is interconnected with millions of other neurons.
 The same thing happens in AI.
 Neural networks also interconnect artificial neurons called "nodes".
 We also call it an artificial neural network (ANN).